A1795066711/Graduate-Project/README.md

    The ***final graph*** formed in NEO4J based on the data set

 ### Relation Entity Extraction.pdf
-   The architecture of the Relation & Entity Extration model
+   The architecture of the Relation & Entity Extraction model

 ### BiLSTM-CNN-CRF.pdf
    The structure of the segmentation model